Dobrushin Coefficients of Private Mechanisms Beyond Local Differential Privacy: Preliminaries

 \subsection{Pointwise Maximal Leakage}

-Pointwise maximal leakage (PML) \cite{saeidian2023pointwise}, is a generalization of maximal leakage \cite{IssaMaxL,alvim2012measuring} that addresses a key limitation of on-average privacy measures: rare but highly revealing outputs of a privacy mechanism can lead to severe underestimation of disclosure risk.
-PML quantifies leakage at the level of individual outcomes $Y=y$, and can therefore capture worst-case posterior risks that otherwise may be hidden by averaging.
+Pointwise maximal leakage (PML) \cite{saeidian2023pointwise} is a notion of privacy related to maximal leakage \cite{IssaMaxL,alvim2012measuring}, addressing a key limitation of the on-average maximal leakage measures: rare but revealing outputs of a mechanism can lead to severe underestimation of inference risk.
+PML quantifies leakage of individual outcomes $Y=y$, and can therefore capture worst-case posterior risks that otherwise may be hidden by averaging.

 PML admits equivalent operational interpretations based on adversarial threat models.
-In particular, it can be characterized via a general gain-function framework in which an adversary seeks to maximize the expected value of an arbitrary non-negative gain function after observing an outcome of the mechanism \cite{alvim2012measuring}.
-This framework includes a broad class of attacks, including reconstruction and membership inference attacks.
+In particular, it can be characterized via a general gain-function framework in which an adversary seeks to maximize the expected value of non-negative gain functions after observing an outcome of the mechanism \cite{alvim2012measuring}. \begin{definition}[Gain function view of PML {{\cite[Cor.
+1]{saeidian2023pointwise}}}] Let $X$ be a random variable defined on the set $\mathcal X$ distributed according to $P_X$.
+Let $(X,Y)$ be induced by $P_X$ togther with the mechanism $P_{Y|X}$.
+Then the \emph{pointwise maximal leakage in the gain function view from $X$ to an outcome $y$} is defined as

+where $\mathcal W$ is some arbitrary set of \say{guesses}, and $g: \mathcal X \times \mathcal W \to \mathbb R_+$ is an arbitrary non-negative gain function. \end{definition} Definition \ref{def:PMLgainfunc} can be understood in the following way: Assume an adversary has access to the output $y$ of a mechanism $P_{Y|X}$.
+Using this outcome, she forms a guess $\hat w$ of an arbitrary property $f(X=x)=w$ of the realization $X=x$.
+She quantifies the quality of that guess by some gain function $g(x,w)$.
+The privacy cost of releasing $y$ through $P_{Y|X}$ is quantified by comparing the gain from an optimal guess made \emph{with} access to $y$, to the gain of the best blind guess \emph{without} access to the mechanism's output $y$.
+The PML of the mechanism is then obtained by taking the maximum privacy cost for \emph{any} (non-negative) gain function $g$, and any guessing space $\mathcal W$.
+The PML framework includes a broad class of attacks, including reconstruction and membership inference attacks (see \cite{saeidian2023pointwise} for corresponding gain functions).
 By quantifying the inference risk for the \emph{worst-case} gain function, PML is a robust and meaningful measure grounded in adversarial success rates.\footnote{As shown in \cite{saeidian2023pointwise}, the same quantity also arises from a pointwise adaption of the randomized function model in \cite{IssaMaxL}.} For a mechanism $K$ and data distribution $P_X$ (with full support), the PML to an outcome $y$ is shown in \cite{saeidian2023pointwise} to simplify to,

-Of special interest in the present work is the following result relating LDP and PML. \begin{proposition}[{{\cite[Theorem 14]{IssaMaxL}}}] The LDP guarantee of any Markov kernel $K$ mapping from $\mathcal X$ to $\mathcal Y$ can be expressed as
+The following result relates LDP and PML. \begin{proposition}[{{\cite[Theorem 14]{IssaMaxL}}}] The LDP guarantee of any Markov kernel $K$ mapping from $\mathcal X$ to $\mathcal Y$ can be expressed as

 \end{proposition}